awakenedlast/Neptune2_2SFirmwareMod/README.md

 # Neptune2_2SFirmwareMod
-Firmware Mod for Neptune 2 and Neptune 2S
 I wanted an updated look and feel of my Neptune 2S GUI.
 This is a new "theme", as well as enabling extra features such as PID tuning, switching to and from auto/manual bed leveling, adjusting steps, and custom filament preheat settings, as well as saving any/all changes to EEPROM.
 This is not a firmware update; it is only utilizing your current firmware.

 Included are the files for both the Neptune 2 and 2S.
 Within each is the firmware config for stock, BLTouch/3dTouch, Wifi, and both BLTouch & Wifi.
 Choose your printer, then choose the upgrades you currently have.
 Throw both "elegoo_pics" and "elegoo.txt" on the sd card root and turn on your printer.